igorkasyanchuk/new_google_recaptcha/README.md

   end
   ```

+There are two mandatory arguments for `human?` method:

+- `token` - token valid for your site
+- `action` - the action name for this request
+  (the gem checks if it is the same as the name used with the token,
+  otherwise a hacker could replace it on frontend to some another action used,
+  but with lower score requirement and thus pass the verification)

-Also you can verify recaptcha without using these arguments:
+You can verify recaptcha without using these arguments:

-- `minimum_score` - defaults to value set in the initializer,
+- `minimum_score` - defaults to value set in the initializer
-  reCAPTCHA recommends using 0.5 as default
+  (reCAPTCHA recommends using 0.5 as default)
 - `model` - defaults to `nil` which will result in not adding an error to model;
   any custom failure handling is applicable here

+like this:

 ```ruby
   NewGoogleRecaptcha.human?(params[:new_google_recaptcha_token], "checkout")